 Did you know that you can skip your tax season panic attack and learn how to avoid paying taxes on your 1099s?

 Everyone wants to save money on their tax bill.
-To legally to reduce your amount of taxable 1099 income, you need to know the difference between tax evasion vs tax avoidance.
+To legally reduce your taxable 1099 income, you need to know the difference between tax evasion and tax avoidance.

 Tax evasion: Illegally concealing income or information from the IRS.
 This can result in penalties, fines, or even jail time for the worst offenders.

-Tax avoidance: Legally reducing your amount of taxable income or amount of tax owed.
-Legal methods you can use to avoid paying taxes include things such as tax-advantaged accounts (401(k)s and IRAs), as well as claiming 1099 deductions and tax credits.
+Tax avoidance is legally reducing your taxable income or tax owed.
+Legal methods you can use to avoid paying taxes include tax-advantaged accounts like 401(k)s and IRAs, claiming 1099 deductions, and tax credits.

 Being a freelancer or an independent contractor comes with various 1099 benefits, such as the freedom to set your own hours and be your own boss.
 However, it can become a serious pain during tax season.
 That is if you don’t know what you’re doing.